 Numeric literals -

-A numeric literal is a character-string, and the character-string can be a combination of digits 0 through 9, a sign character (+ or -), and a decimal point.
+A numeric literal is a numeric value that is a combination of digits 0 through 9, a sign character (+ or -), and a decimal point.

 Numbers algebraically specify every literal numeric value, and every numeric literal is of numeric data type.